What is EmptyEasel, exactly?

 There are also hundreds of other one-time guest posts on EE which were written by artists just like yourself.

 As for me, I don’t promote myself or my own work too much on EmptyEasel, because that’s not really what this website is about.
 However, here's a quick bio:

-My name is Dan and I've lived on the West Coast for most of my life.
+My name is Dan Duhrkoop and after living on the West Coast for most of my life, I've just moved to the Midwest.
 Originally my background is in commercial art (I have a BA in graphic design) but as life would have it, I ended up liking oil painting a bit more.
 I've done both design work and fine art, but these days I spend most of my time managing EmptyEasel and Foliotwist, studying how artists can use the internet, and writing.